HAWAII CHAPTER: Our Learning Voyage!

 SUMMARY: Over the years, the chapter found that free and low-cost learning programs were inadvertently creating a situation in which members could register then opt to not attend without consequence.
 This policy negatively impacted facilitators and room costs and limited the amount of networking opportunities for members who did attend.
 The board chose to reward those who attended by creating a map with 12 learning programs on it, each with a direct tie to an ATD area of expertise (AOE).
 It visually displays the voyage from learning program to learning program for the year.
 In addition to a stamping feature to encourage attendance, the map was posted on the chapter website so every member would be encouraged to attend events.
 Members who received seven or more stamps were entered into a drawing for a free annual Hawaii Chapter membership for themselves and a colleague of their choice, a $110 value.

-PIKES PEAK: Bringing ALC to Pikes Peak ATD Members
+PIKES PEAK CHAPTER: Bringing ALC to Pikes Peak ATD Members

 SUMMARY: To bring information from the 2017 ATD Chapter Leaders Conference (ALC) back to the chapter and deliver conference value, the chapter leaders who attended created a web-based compilation of information using Storify.
 The conference Storify shared key points from each session with chapter members who did not attend and demonstrated value of attendance at ALC to prospective board members.
 The Storify increased the chapter’s Twitter reach and momentum during and after the conference as well as spurred new programming ideas for next year.